rice-apps/rice-apps.github.io/carpool/README.md

 **Work in Progress:**
 1. The user will have an aesthetically compelling interface so they are more likely to use the service
    - Creating and updating buttons
-   - Standardizing app color theme throughout pages
+   - [Story] Standardizing app color theme throughout pages
+     - Acceptance Criteria:
-     - Add the logo to the tab bar and add the logo to the top lefthand side of the header
+       - The logo to the tab bar and add the logo to the top lefthand side of the header
+2. Optimize the app for launch
-2. Gain user insights
+   - [Story] Gain user insights
-   - pull Rice Apps students from other teams to demo the app and interview; provide
+     - Pull Rice Apps students from other teams to demo the app and interview;
 3. Marketing and planning for App Launch
    - Get buy-in from carpool facebook page admin
+     - Acceptance Criteria:
+       - Written documentation confirming go-ahead from facebook page admin
    - Find manufacturer for creating the stickers with the app logo
    - Record 'how-to' tutorial on using the website application